-Now, it’s time to build momentum from the trust you HAVE gained with your audience and find affiliates to promote your products on other niche websites.
+Build momentum from the trust you’ve gained with your audience and find affiliates to promote your products on other niche websites.

-You want to find affiliates that are a right fit so the funneling of current customers to your other websites to be as smooth as possible.
+You want to find affiliates that are a right fit so the funneling of current customers to your other websites is as smooth as possible.

-Luckily, your existing Passive Income holds the answer to how to grow your affiliate family.
+Luckily, your existing passive income holds the answer to how to find affiliates and grow your passive income family.

-The answers to these questions offer the blueprint of other products and services that will be seamless transition for your clients clicks.
+The answers to these questions offer the blueprint of other products and services that will be a seamless transition for your clients’ clicks.

-Meet Darren Rowse, one of digital marketing’s most successful.
+Meet Darren Rowse, one of digital marketing’s most successful affiliate marketers.

 Darren is not top-tier Amazon affiliate, but what he makes from his one website isn’t too shabby either.

 Here are more tidbits we learn from Darren so that you can find affiliates that work for you:

-- Success often relies on big ticket niches – which are packed – or volume, which takes a long time to build, but worth it in the long run.
+- Success often relies on big-ticket niches – which are packed – or volume, which takes a long time to build, but is worth it in the long run.

 - It takes a great amount of research and content to fill a successful site.
 Dig deep into reviews for your chosen market niche to find affiliates who are knowledgable about your market and industry.

 - Make a blog to accompany your site.
-Share how you decide and create content.
+Share how you create content.

 Luckily our lives are multifaceted.
-Yours, and your customer.
-By starting the conversation with them you understand their real needs, and you can find affiliates who will help you by building niche affiliate websites to serve their needs, and grow your passive income.
+By starting the conversation with your customers you understand their real needs, and you can find affiliates who will help you by building niche affiliate websites to serve their needs, as well as grow your passive income.

-It really comes back to the human touch we talked about in the last article.
+It really comes back to the human touch.

-To crack the code of what people want, and how to get them to buy, is just as much about the back-links, as it is about human behavior.
+Cracking the code of what people want, and getting them to buy, is just as much about the backlinks as it is about human behavior.